HaTeMaiL/CodePath_Authentic8/Honeypot/README.md

 * Which Honeypot(s) you deployed
   - I deployed the first honeypot, the honeypot directed at http through Dionaea.
 * Any issues you encountered
   - There were countless issues encountered using the command line on the host machine rather than the GCP Dashboard.
 In some cases, a command had to to run two or three times before it didn't provide an error.
-In other cases, the only way to progress was to enter the command.
+In other cases, the only way to progress was to enter the command through the GCP console.
   - My biggest problem came in that with multiple tries with the first mhm-admin vm I made.
 I couldn't get a honeypot running that would be attacked.
 I consistently made honeypot VMs that had no attacks.
 Ultimately, I had to start from square one and build the system all over again and not just new VMs.
 * A summary of the data collected: number of attacks, number of malware samples, etc.
   - At the time of saving the JSON file, there were 1104 attacks with a majority coming from the United States and then Vietnam, the Netherlands, and Taiwan/China.